-As the U.S. population continues to undergo a demographic shift, with an increase in minority populations, Companies can benefit from ensuring that their company culture and hiring, promotion, and retention practices embrace building a diverse, equitable, and inclusive workforce.
-Companies that respond to this demographic trend and recognize the needs of these populations may be better able to capture demand from these segments, which can provide companies a competitive advantage.
+Companies can benefit from ensuring that their workplace culture and hiring, promotion, and retention practices embrace building a diverse, equitable, and inclusive workforce.

+Companies that maintain a workforce that is well-positioned to recognize the needs and interests of diverse populations may be better able to capture demand from these segments, which can provide companies a competitive advantage.
 Further, as key contributors to value creation, skilled workers are highly sought after, forcing many companies to face recruitment and retention challenges of acquiring and maintaining highly skilled employees, as evidenced by high employee turnover rates.
 Companies that improve employee compensation, benefits, training, and engagement are likely to improve retention and productivity, which can lead to profitability and long-term value creation.